corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 ### Including proofs when parties must stay identical

 When a transaction requires the parties in its input and output states to remain identical, include the required proof in `Command.keyRotationProofChainMap`.
-This matters most for CorDapps that implement bilateral agreements.
+This matters most for CorDapps that are similar to the bilateral agreement CorDapp.

 ### Transaction size and performance